Why was the Adelaide Desalination Plant built?

 The plant makes a major difference to how water is shared between all South Australian water entitlement holders of the River Murray in dry years.

-This boosts irrigation allocations by 8 per cent and applies whenever irrigators are on less than 100 per cent.
+This boosts irrigation allocations by up to 8 per cent and applies when irrigators are on less than 100 per cent and critical human water needs have been secured.

 How is the plant being used to help with the impacts of drought?